prebid/prebid.github.io/prebid-server/endpoints/openrtb2/pbs-endpoint-auction.md

 - HTTP 400 if the request is malformed, or
 - HTTP 503 if the account or app specified in the request is blacklisted

-This is the corresponding response to the above sample OpenRTB 2.5 bid request, with the `ext.debug` field removed and the `seatbid.bid.adm` field simplified.
+This is a corresponding sample response to sample OpenRTB 2.5 bid request:

 ```
 {
   "id": "some-request-id",
   "seatbid": [{
-    "seat": "appnexus",
+    "seat": "bidderA",
     "bid": [{
       "id": "145556724130495288",
       "impid": "some-impression-id",